 I’m not one for taking loads of medication to help my situation.
 I really dislike the wooziness or drowsiness that comes with taking modern over-the-counter remedies.
-I’ve done the research and this stuff in not good for me.
-Sure I may get some immediate relief by being knocked out by that little pill or cough syrup, but the lingering aftereffects make me feel even worse.
+I’ve done the research and this stuff is not good for me.
+Sure I may get some immediate relief by being knocked out by that little pill or cough syrup, but the lingering after-effects make me feel even worse.

 So I went in search of some natural remedies that work just as good or better.
 Just in time too, because I got hit with the worst head and chest cold and I want to crawl into my bed and hide.

 Two vitamins are in the forefront as possible cold and flu deterrents.
 Both Vitamin C and Vitamin D have been studied and both seem to have some benefits and effectiveness.
 The evidence for Vitamin C seems to suggest it helps to reduce the duration of a cold or flu.
 Plus, it boosts your overall health, including your immune system.

 Vitamin C Supplements are the most popular, but people respond differently with the dosage - some benefit from 1,000mg for others it takes 2000mg.
 It’s also recommended to get Vitamin C through food.
 The fresher the food the better.
 Organic oranges rather than orange juice or supplements works best.
 But be careful not to overdo it on the vitamin C supplements (not dietary vitamin C), because it can lead to an upset stomach, kidney stones or diarrhea.